-- 14.5 oz rotel (or diced tomatoes and green chiles)
+- 14.5 ounces rotel , or diced tomatoes and green chiles

 - 1 cup water

-- 1-2 teaspoon chili powder (more or less to taste)
+- 1-2 teaspoons chili powder , more or less to taste

 - Heat the oil in a large pot over medium heat.
 Add the chopped onions and cook for 2 minutes.
 Stir in the garlic and cook for an additional 1 minute.
 Next stir in the ground beef and cook until browned.
 Drain any remaining fat.

 - Stir in potatoes, celery and carrots, rotel, tomato sauce and water.
-Bring to a light simmer and then stir in the balsamic vinegar, chili powder, salt, pepper and tomatoes.
+Bring to a light simmer and then stir in the balsamic vinegar, chili powder, salt and pepper.